This post contains affiliate links. Read my disclosure policy here.

 If you love simplicity and sweets, then these Vegan Vanilla Cupcakes might be for you!
 They are a favorite recipe from my dessert collection and my go-to for celebrations or when someone needs a pick-me-up.

-- 4 -Add the wet ingredients into the large bowl of dry ingredients.
+- Now add the wet ingredients into the large bowl of dry ingredients.

-Tips and Tricks:
+Tips and Tricks

 - For uniform results, make sure to fill the liners evenly with batter.